maudeve-it/ILI9XXX-XPT2046-STM32/3C-TOUCHGFX-FM/README.md

 ...
   ```

-It is just a reminder for you to develop the interface routines to Touch GFX.<br>
+It is just a reminder for you to develop the interface routines to TouchGFX.<br>
 They are already available in the library.<br>
 So, just delete the two "#error" lines, the two warnings, and re-compile the project.<br>
 They will not appear anymore.<br>